 - ‘Alive with the Dreaming!
 Songlines for the Western Desert’ (Margo Neale, Dr Mike Smith, Dr Libby Robin, the Australian National University and major Aboriginal partner organisations)

-- ‘The culture of weeds’ (Dr Libby Robin, Dr Cameron Muir, the Australian National University, the Royal Botanic Gardens, Melbourne)
+- ‘The culture of weeds’ (Dr Libby Robin, Dr Cameron Muir, the Australian National University and the Royal Botanic Gardens, Melbourne)

 Supporting the research program

-Our extensive and welcoming Library is part of the Research Centre and underpins research across the institution.
-Established in 1984, it now holds more than 45,000 books, journals and other items central to the key themes of the Museum: Australian history and society since 1788, people’s interaction with the environment, and Aboriginal and Torres Strait Islander culture and history.
-In addition to these main themes, the Library collects material covering museum studies and conservation, as well as items relating to the corporate memory of the Museum.
-The Library is a repository for a number of unique collections including the working libraries of Dr Robert Edwards, and Professors David Ride, Ken Inglis, Bill Gammage and Dr Mike Smith.
-The Library provides a reference collection for Museum staff and the public, and a special collections reading room is available for use.
-Library staff hold special ‘open days’ when some of the Museum’s beautiful rare books are displayed, the most recent being ‘Fabrics and fashion’ in May 2014.
+Our extensive and welcoming Research Library underpins research across the institution.
+Established in 1984, it now holds more than 45,000 books, journals and other items that are central to the key themes of the Museum: Australian history and society since 1788, people’s interaction with the environment, and Aboriginal and Torres Strait Islander culture and history.
+In addition to these main themes, the Research Library collects material covering museum studies and conservation, as well as items relating to the corporate memory of the Museum.

 reCollections: A Journal of Museums and Collections